 Lower magnesium chloride concentrations usually result in the formation of fewer nonspecific products.
-This ReadyMix solution contains no magnesium chloride.
-A separate tube of a 25 mM magnesium chloride solution is provided for optimization.
+The ReadyMix solution is provided at a 2× concentration of 7 mM magnesium chloride (final concentration 3.5 mM).
+A vial of a 25 mM magnesium chloride solution is provided for further optimization of the final magnesium chloride concentration if necessary.